Skyemou5/Pysoma/README.md

 # Roadmap
+- [ ] make a docker image so users need less setup
 - [ ] add support for game projects with unity and unreal and possibly godot
 - [ ] add support for houdini engine and respective game engines
 - [ ] add hou.py configuration for opening houdini projects